 International Journal of Environmental Research and Public Health

-My work focuses on disaster risk reduction and emergency management.
+My research focuses on disaster risk management, participatory approaches and tools, migration and remittances, and sustainable development.
+I have a particular interest in the Pacific region and participated in / led over 10 projects in New Zealand, Samoa, Vanuatu, Tonga and New Caledonia.
 I completed my PhD at the University of Auckland in New Zealand.
 From 2011 and 2015 I worked as Professional Teaching Fellow in the School of Environment at the University of Auckland where I taught disaster-related courses.
-I then worked for Oxfam New Zealand as Humanitarian Coordinator in Tonga where I worked closely with different ministries, local and international NGOs.
-I joined AUT in 2016 as lecturer and became programme leader of Emergency and Disaster Management in 2017.
-I teach both undergraduate and postgraduate papers with a focus on disaster risk reduction, resilience building and emergency management.
-I have a particular interest on the Pacific region and participated in / led about 10 projects in New Zealand, Samoa, Vanuatu, Tonga and New Caledonia.
+I then worked for Oxfam in Tonga where I worked closely with different ministries, local and international NGOs as well as UN agencies.
+I joined AUT in 2016 to teach both undergraduate and postgraduate papers with a focus on disaster risk management and building community resilience.
+I am leader of the Disaster Risk Management and Development programme and the Head of Postgraduate at the School of Public Health and Interdisciplinary Studies.

 My teaching area includes disaster risk reduction and disaster risk management.
 I currently teach the following papers: